oscillo-finance/Docs/docs/source/quickstart/expert.rst

 :raw-html:`<br />`

 a.
-You can enter the limit price directly or click the plus or minus button to adjust the limit price.
+You can click the plus or minus button to adjust the limit price or enter it manually.

 b.
-You can see the market depth.
+Market depth

 Step
 ----

 #.
-Enter the limit price and amount you want to trade.
+Enter the limit price and amount of selected token that you want to trade.

 #.
-Click the 'BUY' or 'SELL' button.
+Click 'BUY' or 'SELL' button.

 #.
 Check your trigger condition and transaction fee.

-    * You should keep the amount you order in your wallet or your order will be canceled.
+    * Keep the ordered amount  in your wallet or your order will be canceled.

     - The transaction fee is the gas fee.
-This fee will be subtracted from the token you will receive automatically.
+This fee will be automatically subtracted from the tokens you receive from buying or selling.

 .. image:: static/buy.png
     :width: 49%